-Google Chrome will soon mark your website as “NOT SECURE” if you do not have a Secure Certificate (SSL) on your website by July 2018.
+Google Chrome is now marking your website as “NOT SECURE” if you do not have a Secure Certificate (SSL) on your website.
+This started way back in July 2018.

-This means whenever someone accesses your website using Google Chrome, a warning will appear in front of the website address saying your website is “NOT SECURE.”
+This means whenever someone accesses your website using Google Chrome, a warning will appear in front of the website address saying your website is “NOT SECURE.” if you have no SSL certificate.
 This has enormous implications for your credibility.
 Anyone looking at this warning will naturally think “I’d better get out of here!
 This site is not safe or not secure!
 Or worse – this business is dodgy!”
 In addition, not having a SSL certificate will affect your search engine rankings.

 Over the last few years Google has been phasing this change in by placing an information symbol at the start of the website address.
 When you click on the top left info symbol a warning will pop up saying:

-Currently, if you try to fill out a form or enter details on the website, another warning will pop up saying “Not Secure” at the start of the website address as shown below:
+Then they changed the warning from passive to active when you were trying to fill out a form or enter details on the website, another warning will pop up saying “Not Secure” at the start of the website address as shown below:

-However in July 2018, with the release of Chrome 68, Google is ramping up it’s security and will mark all HTTP sites as “not secure” right from the initial search.
+However in July 2018, with the release of Chrome 68, Google ramped up it’s security and mark all HTTP sites as “not secure” right from the initial search.

 This means any website without an SSL certificate will be marked as “Not Secure”.